Docking (molecular): Enrichment factor

-Docking screens can also be evaluated by the enrichment of annotated ligands of known binders from among a large database of presumed non-binding, "decoy" molecules.
-In this way, the success of a docking screen is evaluated by its capacity to enrich the small number of known active compounds in the top ranks of a screen from among a much greater number of decoy molecules in the database.
-The area under the receiver operating characteristic (ROC) curve is widely used to evaluate its performance.
+Docking screens can be evaluated based on their ability to enrich known active ligands from a large database of presumed non-binding "decoy" molecules.
+In this approach, the performance of a docking protocol is assessed by its capacity to rank a small number of known active compounds within the top fraction of screened molecules, despite the presence of a much larger number of decoys.